-This kind of overlapping setups require a lot of patience since they do not come around that often, and especially they require from trader to use / track large amount of trading assets to have realistic chance of spotting once such pattern every so often.
+This kind of overlapping setups require a lot of patience since they do not come around that often, and especially they require from trader to use/track large amount of trading assets to have a realistic chance of spotting once such pattern every so often.

 Be aware of HOD/LOD breakouts! (traps)

-Large portion of traps are set around HOD or LODs (high of the day or low of the day) thus those levels can be especially trickier to trade with breakouts.
-Market makers know that majority of traders will track those levels because they are obvious.
-Either to stop out of their trades or to get into the major breakups/downs.
-Breakout levels around HOD or LODs thus require even more risk control of trader attempting such trades, but for me personally i usually prefer to flip it around and trade against those breakouts due to higher success rate, as the level clearly indicates stuffing and failure (failed break-out/down).
+A large portion of traps are set around HOD or LODs (high of the day or low of the day); thus, those levels can be significantly trickier to trade with breakouts.
+Market makers know that majority of traders will track those levels because they are apparent.
+Either to stop out of their trades or to get into the significant breakups/downs.
+Breakout levels around HOD or LODs thus require even more risk control of traders attempting such trades.
+Still, I usually prefer to flip it around and trade against those breakouts due to higher success rate, as the level, clearly indicates stuffing and failure (failed breakout/down).

-Bellow are two examples of HOD/LOD trapped breakouts on Bitcoin.
-It is often good idea to pay attention to where the current LOD or HOD is (low of the day / high of the day) , because trap is likely to be set there much more than around any other random price levels.
-Reason why market makers use those levels to set traps, is because of obvious definition on whether the price is now strong or weak.
-Think of it this way, around intraday price levels 100 traders will have 100 different ideas on which level might bounce, or if price is strong or weak.
-But once LOD or HOD breaks, there is no more confusion, majority of traders will say price is strong if breaks HOD because "all the resistance was taken out", which puts traders to chase HOD breaks, or to stop out from longs at LOD breaks.
-Thus it is important to be even more sharp on risk control if one is trading the breakout around HOD/ LOD levels, because when those levels fail they usually fail hard.
+Below are two examples of HOD/LOD trapped breakouts on Bitcoin.
+It is often a good idea to pay attention to where the current LOD or HOD is (low of the day/high of the day) because the trap is likely to be set there much more than around any other random price levels.
+Market makers use those levels to set traps because of the obvious definition of whether the price is now strong or weak.
+Think of it this way, around intraday price levels, 100 traders will have 100 different ideas on which level might bounce or if the price is strong or weak.
+But once LOD or HOD breaks, there is no more confusion; most traders will say the price is strong if it breaks HOD because "all the resistance was taken out," which puts traders to chase HOD breaks or to stop out from longs at LOD breaks.
+Thus it is important to be even sharper on risk control if one is trading the breakout around HOD/ LOD levels because when those levels fail, they usually fail hard.